-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision R There are a number of Teaching Assistants with Paediatric First Aid training.
-Counselling support services can be accessed where appropriate School nurse service is available through parental referral. may need to be administered with emergency medicine.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision There are a number of Teaching Assistants with Paediatric with emergency medicine.
+First Aid training.
+Counselling support services can be accessed where appropriate • School nurse service is available through parental referral.